tereom/tereom_site/content/talk/2020-dataday/index.md

 event_url = "https://sg.com.mx/dataday/"

 # Abstract.
 What's your talk about?
-abstract = "A description of the model we developed and the challenges we faced when predicting the results of the Mexican 2018 elections."
+abstract = "In this talk we describe of the model we developed and the challenges we faced when predicting the results of the Mexican 2018 elections."

 # Summary.
 An optional shortened abstract.
 summary = ""